 Notice the Pattern

 Is this every friendship?
-Then it's your anxiety, not the friendship.
+Then it's the anxiety, not the friend.

 Show Up as Yourself